knative/docs/install/Knative-with-GKE.md

 You need a GCP project to create a Google Kubernetes Engine cluster.

-1. Set `PROJECT` environment variable, replace `my-knative-project` with the desired name of your GCP project.
+1. Set `PROJECT` environment variable, you can replace `my-knative-project` with the desired name of your GCP project.
 If you don't have one, we'll create one in the next step.
    ```bash
    export PROJECT=my-knative-project
    ```